Unemployment security vocabulary

 Work requirement for the payment of earnings-related daily allowance (working condition)

+In order to receive earnings-related daily allowance, you must have worked during your membership of the unemployment fund.
+This is referred to as the working condition.
 The working condition is 12 calendar months from September 2, 2024 and is income based.
 The changes mean that you must work for at least 12 calendar months to receive earnings-related allowance.
 The salary limit is 930 euros per month.
 The working condition can also be a accumulated in half months, if the salary is paid during the calendar month at least 465 euros, but less than 930 euros.
 In this case two half months of working condition constitute one month of working condition to be taken into account in the working condition.

 Earnings-related daily allowance